Yankees vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Witt Jr. has put up 97 hits with 16 doubles, six triples, 16 home runs and 21 walks.
+- Witt Jr. has collected 97 hits with 16 doubles, six triples, 16 home runs and 21 walks.
 He has driven in 51 runs with 27 stolen bases.

 Witt Jr. Recent Games